bpawlin1/enivData/README.md

 This is a full stack app utilizing Java Spring, python, MySQL, Highcharts, Bootstrap, and jasperReports.

-The application is deployed onto a Raspberry Pi using tomcat.
+The viewer folder is the Java Spring application that is deployed onto a Raspberry Pi using tomcat.

+The Sensor folder contains the python code to read the sensor data, display it on a oled display, and insert it into the MySQL database.

 Data Dashboard: